Five Roth IRA Pitfalls Your Adviser May Not Tell You About

 Of course, there may come a time when Roth IRA income limits are lifted.
 The country is deep in the throes of a retirement savings crisis, according to Aaron Tallen, VP, Head of Distribution Ops & 401k Defined Contributions at Security Benefit.
 So lawmakers may opt to change the rules to incentivize people to save for retirement.

 For now, Tallen says, “People need to realize they can take advantage of conversions.”
-But that introduces a world of complication, as Roth conversions done in one fell swoop could have serious tax implications.
+But that introduces a world of complications, as Roth conversions done in one fell swoop could have serious tax implications.

 2. There's still uncertainty around taxes